kadena-io/pact/docs/pact-reference.rst

 `Keysets <#keysets>`__ are customarily defined first, as they are used to specify admin authorization schemes for modules and tables.
+Definition creates the keysets in the runtime environment and stores their definition in the global keyset database.

 Module declaration
 ^^^^^^^^^^^^^^^^^^